 More about Nepal

-From the Annapurna Circuit and Pokhara to the tiger forests of Chitwan National Park, if you're looking for places to visit in Nepal, look no further than our responsible highlights map, travel times and suggested Nepal itineraries.
+If you're looking for places to visit in Nepal, look no further than our responsible highlights map, travel times and itineraries.

-If the only peaks youíve seen are in Derbyshire, Nepalís Annapurna region will blow your mind as this is a mountain range so vast, high and downright majestic that even seasoned travelers are left speechless.
+Nepalís Annapurna region is so vast, high and downright majestic that even seasoned travelers are left speechless.

-The trek to Everest Base Camp, at a dizzying 5,364m, is varied, exciting and rich in history, and this is the route, after all, that many serious mountaineers tread before attempting the summit.
+The trek to Everest Base Camp, at a dizzying 5,364m above sea level, is varied, exciting, and rich in history.

 Nepal wildlife vacations take you to the one-horned rhino-filed Chitwan, or remote, unspoiled Bardia National Parks.

 Reducing rubbish, surviving power cuts, and other great Nepal travel advice for responsible travelers.

 Climate change in Nepal is extending the monsoon and making the seasons more unpredictable.

 Orphanages, wood burning, porters' rights: read on if you want to know how to travel responsibly in Nepal.

 Find all of our Nepal guides in one place and discover trekking, wildlife and adventure vacations in Nepal.